SoftwareDesignLab/SBOM-Plugfest/README.md

   - SWIDs
 - Summarizes the report in a Unix-diff-like print

+## Comparison
+- Generate detailed DiffReports from a target SBOM and a list of SBOMs.

 ## Quality Assurance
 - Actionable Test
   - Tests fields to ensure data contained is usable.